emmettng/emmettng/content/agi/computational-principles-of-learning-ability.md

 The best way to guarantee the well functioning of a system is to integrate **HUMAN** with the task specific solution.

-**We** are the inevitable core part and ultimate information source which support every specific strategy under exceptional circumstances.
+**We** are the inevitable core and ultimate information source which support every specific strategy under exceptional circumstances.
 **We** are the general purpose universal optimization strategy.